Dynamic mapping from static labels: remote sensing dynamic sample generation with temporal-spectral embedding: Introduction

 To generate reliable dynamic training samples under such constraints, we propose a two-stage Temporal-spectral-aware Automatic Sample Generation method (TasGen).
 At the first stage, TasGen identifies the normal and anomalous spectral and temporal patterns of samples in a period by encoding time-series data into low-dimensional embeddings in an unsupervised manner.
 We first propose a dual-dimension embedding to decouple and compress the dynamic time series along both temporal and spectral dimensions to obtain the low-dimensional temporal and spectral embeddings.
 We then develop a hierarchical temporal-spectral Variational AutoEncoder (HTS-VAE) with the two stochastic latent variables to jointly learn the low-dimensional temporal and spectral embeddings.
 At the second stage, TasGen detects and relabels abnormal temporal samples via a trainable classifier, dynamically generating the training samples across different periods without extra manual annotation.
 Moreover, we develop an anomaly interpretation method based on Gibbs sampling that iteratively imputes suspected anomalous bands and time points.
 By approximating the normal reconstruction pattern, this approach allows precise attribution of anomalies to specific spectral-temporal components, enhancing the model's robustness and interpretability in complex surface change scenarios.

-The contributions of this paper are summarized as follows: \begin{itemize} \item Our proposed TasGen is the first method focusing on automatic dynamic sample generation for time-series dynamic remote sensing geographic mapping.
-By jointly modeling temporal and spectral dependencies via a hierarchical temporal-spectral Variational AutoEncoder (HTS-VAE) and a dual-dimension embedding, TasGen aligns and models patterns across spectral and temporal dimensions to enable accurate anomaly detection. \item To achieve precise interpretable attribution, TasGen designs a Gibbs-based anomaly interpretation method, which effectively filters transient anomalies and attributes changes to specific spectral-temporal dimensions. \item Two comprehensive evaluation experiments, including dynamic land cover mapping and wetland mapping across different six regions, demonstrate the effectiveness and robustness of our proposed TasGen, confirming TasGen's potential to enhance automated geographical mapping practices and reduce the associated labor demands in remote sensing dynamic monitoring. \end{itemize}
+The contributions of this paper are summarized as follows: \begin{itemize} \item Our proposed TasGen is the first method focusing on automatic dynamic sample generation for time-series dynamic remote sensing mapping.
+By first decoupling temporal and spectral dependencies and then jointly modeling them via a dual-dimension embedding and a hierarchical temporal-spectral Variational AutoEncoder (HTS-VAE), TasGen aligns and models patterns across spectral and temporal dimensions to enable accurate anomaly detection. \item To achieve precise interpretable attribution, TasGen designs a Gibbs-based anomaly interpretation method, which effectively filters transient anomalies and attributes changes to specific spectral-temporal dimensions. \item Two comprehensive evaluation experiments, including dynamic land cover mapping and wetland mapping across six different regions, demonstrate the effectiveness and robustness of our proposed TasGen, confirming TasGen's potential to enhance automated geographical mapping practices and reduce the associated labor demands in remote sensing dynamic monitoring. \end{itemize}